wfarr/nagioseasier-module/README.md

 make
 ```

-And then you'll get a `nagioseasier.o` file.
-You can put it wherever, really, but I recommend `/usr/lib/nagioseasier/nagioseasier.o`.
+And then you'll get a `nagioseasier.so` file.
+You can put it wherever, really, but I recommend `/usr/lib/nagioseasier/nagioseasier.so`.

 From there you can load it in your Nagios configuration as an Event Broker Module with a config line like so:

 ```
-broker_module=/usr/lib/nagioseasier/nagioseasier.o
+broker_module=/usr/lib/nagioseasier/nagioseasier.so
 ```

 ## Using